lorierickson/hc_Terraform/Getting Started_edits.md

 commands will detect it and remind you to do so if necessary.
 ```

-You shoud check for any errors.
-If it ran successfully, provision the resource with the `apply` command.
+After the configuration directory is initialized, you can provision the resources using the `apply` command.

 ```shell
 $ terraform apply